rengro46/CSS/index.md

 ### Description

 This project consist of a number of AWS platforms and components as follows:
-1This project consists of a number of AWS platforms and components as follows:
 1. Single VPC - Shared services